The Palm Beaches of Florida: Points of Interest From A to Z

-Splash up some fun at the Rapids Water Park’s 30-acres in Riviera Beach.
-This is Florida’s premier water park destination.
+Splash up some fun at the Rapids Water Park’s 30-acres in Riviera Beach, Florida’s premier water park destination.
 Don the sunscreen, sunglasses, and swimwear for the coolest, biggest, and wettest thrill rides around.
-Special features include the FlowRider, Lazy River, and many waterslides.
-There is something for all ages at this family attraction!
+There is something for all ages at this family attraction including the FlowRider, Lazy River, and many waterslides.

 S: Spring Baseball